Gravitational waves from the fragmentation of axion-like particle dark matter: Extended relativistic phase and a stronger GW signal

 \subsection{Extrapolation of the dynamics to late times}

 A smaller mass near the bottom of the potential requires a longer simulation of the dynamics, which becomes increasingly difficult to perform on a lattice.
 A rough way to calculate the prefactor $Z^{\rm osc}_0$ would be to use the latest available ALP spectrum from the simulation for later times of the dynamics.
 This however neglects the direct cascade of the distribution.
-Instead we describe the dynamics of the direct cascade by assuming its self-similar evolution and solving the kinetic equation for the characteristic momentum scale $\bar{\mathrm{p}(a)}$.
+In this work we take into account the self-similar evolution of the direct cascade and extrapolate the evolution of the spectrum by solving the kinetic equation for the characteristic momentum scale $\bar{\mathrm{p}(a)}$.
 We also keep track of the occupation number at the characteristic momentum $\bar{n}$ and the condensate amplitude $\langle \phi^2 \rangle$ as functions of the scale factor.
 The details of our method for the extrapolation are described in the appendix.
 Below we directly present the results.

 In the left panel of Fig.~\ref{extrapol_1} the extrapolated condensate amplitude $\langle \phi^2 \rangle/f^2$ is shown with solid lines as a function of the scale factor.
 The points at early times are from the lattice simulations.
 Different colors correspond to different values of $m_{\rm final}^2/m_a^2$.
 These values are also shown in the plot with the dotted lines in corresponding colors.
 One observes the transition from the quartic-dominated relativistic regime, characterized by an approximately constant $\langle \phi_c^2 \rangle$, to the mass-dominated nonrelativistic regime during which $\langle \phi^2 \rangle \propto a^{-3}$.
 As it was mentioned in Sec.~\ref{sec:att_rep}, the transition between these regimes happens approximately when \eqref{transition_nonrel} is satisfied i.e.~when the solid line intersects the dotted line.